-- Your spouse needs to know that you're not going to give up and leave.
+- Your partner needs to know that you're not going to give up and leave.
 They need to know you're going to stay with them, even when it's hard.
 The only exception is if there is any physical violence.

 - Rarely, someone will become so upset that they become violent.
-If this happens, tell your spouse that you want to stay and help them feel better, but you have to leave.
+If this happens, tell your partner that you want to stay and help them feel better, but you have to leave.
 Remove yourself from the violent situation; say that you will be going out for a while and will be back in a couple of hours.
 If necessary, take any children or pets with you.
 It is not common for someone to become violent, but just in case, I want to make sure you know what to do.

 4. Become as transparent as possible.

 - Once the initial shock has passed, you can start to offer more information to your spouse.
 I'd like you to become an open book, where you become as transparent as you possibly can.